ahoaglen3-dotcom/ahoaglen3-dotcom.github.io/index.md

 ![Amanda Hoaglen](images/AmandaHoaglen.JPG)

 # Amanda Hoaglen
-## Teaching Lab Supervisor and Professor of English Composition and Humanities
+## Educator and Writer

 ### About Me

-Greetings,
+Greetings!
 I'm Professor Amanda Hoaglen.
 Thank you for visiting my webpage.
 Please view my resume, portfolio of writing samples, and links to organizations that I work with or support.

 ### My Course Objectives and Learning Centered Statement